 When you’re hoping for a positive pregnancy result, a faint line on a pregnancy test can be really frustrating.

-It can bring on concerns about miscarriage or other problems.
+It can bring on worries about miscarriage or other concerns about not conceiving.

-A home pregnancy test (HPT) is an easy and pretty accurate way to find out whether or not you’re pregnant.
+A home pregnancy test (HPT) is an easy and very accurate way to find out whether or not you’re pregnant.

 Implantation usually happens about day 6 after fertilisation.

 The amount of human chorionic gonadotropin needed varies from test to test.
 Some tests detect hCG levels as low as 10 IU/ml.

 Exactly when hCG can be detected really depends on each individual woman.
 The numbers below, however, are typical of most pregnancies.

 Remember these figures are referring to the number of weeks from your last menstrual period:

 - 6 weeks: 1,080 – 56,500 mIU/ml